 It was.
-The storm was passing, the waters calming, and all the cannon quiet.
-Then, an order was passed down in hisses to them.
+The storm was passing, the waters calming significantly, and all the cannon quiet!
+Abruptly, an order was passed down in hisses.

 “Silence!
 Kill all lights!”

-All remaind in the pitch black, unmoving, ears straining to hear what eyes could not see and no stilled voice could explain, without fear of betraying them to their enemy.
+All remained in the dark, unmoving, ears straining until hers rang with silence, hurting to to hear what eyes could not see and no muted voice could explain, without threat of betraying them all to their enemy’s own ears.

 _continues in the novel "Becca DuMaurier"

-A brown-skinned girl of common birth amongst the landed middle class has been raised to the nobility of Britain by personality, good heart, and wit.
+A brown-skinned girl of African English descent and common birth amongst the landed middle class has been raised to the nobility ranks of Britain by personality, good heart, and wit.
 And the love of a young noble and their King.

-Now a titled noblewoman with the highest connections, Becca is more than a petulant runaway bride, because the powerful men, and women, interwoven through her life are changing Great Britain into a modern power.
+Now a titled noblewoman with the highest connections and wealth, Becca is more than a petulant runaway bride, because the powerful men and women interwoven through her life are changing Great Britain into a modern power.